WallarooLabs/wally/apps/arizona-source-app/WALLAROO_PERFORMANCE_TESTING_ARIZONA_SINGLE.md

 scp -i YOUR_PEM_FILE -r /apps/dev/arizona ec2-user@EXECUTION_HOST_IP:/apps/dev/arizona
 ```

 At this point, you will be ready to generate data.
 Log into the executon host that you copied your files to.
-The options are:
 ### Actual data generation
+Your options are:
 #### Create a really small file (150K message) that you can loop through, should not have memory growth

 ```